Wakhi-Ken/We_The_Artists/we_the_artists/README.md

 # We The Artists

-**We The Artists** is a social networking Flutter application designed for artists to showcase their work, share posts, and connect with other creatives.
-Users can create posts with images and videos, add tags, interact with other users’ posts, and manage their profiles.
+**We The Artists is a social platform for artists to grow creatively and professionally.
+Key uses include:

+Showcase Art: Share images, videos, and audio of your work with tags.

+Get Feedback: Receive constructive comments to improve your skills.

+Connect & Collaborate: Find peers and collaborate on projects.

+Learn & Grow: Access tutorials, workshops, and tips to monetize art.

+Wellness Support: Read motivational content and manage creative stress.

+Profile Management: Build a portfolio, manage posts, and showcase achievements.

+Engagement: Receive notifications and bookmark inspiring works.

+Discover Events: Find local and online workshops for skill development.

+✅ One platform to share, learn, collaborate, and thrive as an artist.

 ---